-College basketball places huge emphasis on individual games — showdowns between top-ranked teams, annual rivalry clashes, single-elimination tournaments — but it’s important to take a step back and look at the bigger picture from time to time.
-Each month, the Media Timeout will review emerging trends in how fans and journalists watch, follow, and talk about the sport.
+College basketball places huge emphasis on individual games — showdowns between top-ranked teams, annual rivalry clashes, single-elimination tournaments — but it’s important from time to time to take a step back and look at the bigger picture.
+The Media Timeout considers how fans and journalists watch, follow and talk about the sport.